Six Female Artists of the Hudson River School

 Louisa Davis Minot is known only through two paintings of Niagara Falls.
 They are spectacular and show that she was skilled and well-trained.
 Many artists painted Niagara Falls, and Minot’s hold their own against any of the others.
 She also wrote a vivid description of the Falls, which was published in North American Review in 1815.

 Sarah Cole was the younger sister of Hudson River School founder Thomas Cole and a talented artist in her own right.
-The scenes she chose to paint were often similar to her brother’s, which isn’t surprising given that they were close and are known to have gone on sketching trips together.
-In addition to her own works, she also made some copies of paintings by her brother.
+The scenes she chose to paint were often similar to those of her brother, which isn’t surprising given that they were close and were known to have gone on sketching trips together.
+In addition to her own works, she also made some copies of her brother’s paintings.

 Eliza Pratt Greatorex achieved great respect in American art and New York society alike.
 In fact, she was successful enough to be able to support herself and her young children through her art after being widowed in 1858.
 Greatorex painted scenes of the northeastern United States and of Europe.
 She was the first woman to attain membership in the National Academy of Design – showing the esteem in which she was held during her career.

-Mary Josephine Walters studied with Hudson River School leader Asher Durand, and their work has obvious stylistic similarities.
+Mary Josephine Walters, the last female Hudson River School artist we will talk about, studied with the School’s leader Asher Durand, and their work has obvious stylistic similarities.
 She was a full-time professional artist and exhibited at major institutions like the National Academy of Design and the San Francisco Art Association.
 Her works present detailed views of scenery in New York’s Hudson River Valley.
 They often feature lots of foliage and beautiful effects of light.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.